Buying & Living in Portugal

 Schools, transport, festivals, and what makes life on the south bank tick.

-The festivals, markets, and celebrations that bring the Margem Sul to life from June to September.
+Read the guide →The festivals, markets, and celebrations that bring the Margem Sul to life from June to September.

 Read the guide →International schools, Portuguese colégios, forest schools, and the public system — honest advice on what works at every age.